-- (1) Expectations for playground behaviour are very clear to all staff and children. - (2) Children are reminded about how to use each playground area and the equipment.
-Adults warn children verbally if their behaviour is inappropriate. - (3) If the child receives a second warning then they are asked to 'shadow' the adult for 3 minutes.
-If inappropriate behaviour continues, children will receive a 'Time Out' in a designated area (against the garden fence) for an age-appropriate amount of time. - (4) Any more serious incidents, such as aggressive behaviour, both physical or verbal, that is identified by staff are dealt with immediately by a member of the Senior Leadership Team (equivalent to a Stage 2 or 3 behaviour, and the same consequences will be applied).

-- (5) Lunchtime Supervisors will be made aware if any individual child is having particular difficulties with their behaviour or are following an Individual Behaviour Plan. - (6) Lunchtime Supervisors are to inform class teachers of incidents of poor behaviour. - (7) Lunchtime Supervisors may award Class Dojo points in accordance with the guidance set out in this policy.
+- (4) If a child receives a warning about their behaviour, they will be reminded that, if they receive another warning, they will have to spend time with the adult on duty. - (5) If the child receives a second warning then they are asked to 'shadow' the adult for 3 minutes.
+If inappropriate behaviour continues, children will receive a 'Time Out' in a designated area (against the garden fence) for an age-appropriate amount of time. - (6) Any more serious incidents, such as aggressive behaviour, both physical or verbal, that is identified by staff are dealt with immediately by a member of the Senior Leadership Team (equivalent to a Stage 2 or 3 behaviour, and the same consequences will be applied). - (7) Lunchtime Supervisors will be made aware if any individual child is having particular difficulties with their behaviour or are following an Individual Behaviour Plan. - (8) Lunchtime Supervisors are to inform class teachers of incidents of poor behaviour. - (9) Lunchtime Supervisors may award Class Dojo physically in accordance with the quidance set out in this policy. - (10) Lunchtime supervisors to follow the behaviour guidance as written above, to help the children move safely around the schools.